RayaneInPajamas/Unstructured-MLOps/Graph Machine Learning.md

 ### Unsupervised GML Tasks
 - **Representation Learning** : Automatically generate features based on graph structure for downstream ML & EDA (exploratory data analysis)
--<a href="https://neo4j.com/docs/graph-data-science/current/algorithms/community/"> **Clustering/Community detection** </a>: Community detection algorithms are used to evaluate how groups of nodes are clustered or partitioned, as well as their tendency to strengthen or break apart.
+- <a href="https://neo4j.com/docs/graph-data-science/current/algorithms/community/"> **Clustering/Community detection** </a>: Community detection algorithms are used to evaluate how groups of nodes are clustered or partitioned, as well as their tendency to strengthen or break apart.
 - **Similarity** :
 - **Centrality & Pathfinding** :